tfiers/sharp/README.md

   <sup>A warm thank you to <a href="https://github.com/zuurw">@zuurw</a> for the free logo design.</sup>
 </p>

-Software written for my [master's thesis](https://github.com/tfiers/master-thesis) and for the related [journal paper](https://github.com/tfiers/neural-network-paper).
+Software written for my [master's thesis](https://github.com/tfiers/master-thesis).

-This code takes raw neural recordings as input, and generates the figures found in the papers (and more) as output.
+This code takes raw neural recordings as input, and generates the figures found in the thesis (and more) as output.
 In between, it processes the raw recordings, trains neural networks, calculates detection performance metrics, etc.